JuanCuttle/HeroQuest/README.md

 Java implementation of HeroQuest, with NetgamesNRT by Leonardo Brasil for online communications.

-Documentation in English, code in Brazillian Portuguese, game in both.
+Documentation and code are in English.

+The game is available in English and in Brazilian Portuguese.